unitaryfund/mitiq/docs/source/research.rst

 Data and code supporting the Mitiq paper
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `mitiq-paper` folder contains the data used in the ZNE plots of the Mitiq `white paper <https://arxiv.org/abs/2009.04417>`_.
+The ``mitiq-paper`` folder contains the data used in the ZNE plots of the Mitiq `white paper <https://arxiv.org/abs/2009.04417>`_.

-You can find the code snippets for the codeblocks present in the Mitiq paper in the `Examples` section of the documentation relative to the Mitiq `paper <examples/mitiq-paper/mitiq-paper-codeblocks.html>`_ section of the documentation.
+You can find the `code snippets <examples/mitiq-paper/mitiq-paper-codeblocks.html>`_ for the codeblocks present in the Mitiq paper in the `Examples` section of the documentation relative to the Mitiq paper section of the documentation.

 You can find the raw data supporting the plots in the Mitiq paper in the Github repository, in the `data <https://github.com/unitaryfund/mitiq/tree/master/docs/source/examples>`_ folder.
 The `raw` folder contains runs from the IBM Q London processor, while the